Profile single process

 - Not Defined

-- This right should not be granted to individual users.
+- This right shouldn't be granted to individual users.
 It should be granted only for trusted applications that monitor other programs.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment